15 Common Travel Mistakes and How to Avoid Them

 Do your homework.
 Know what to wear, how to behave, or what and what not to do in a place.
 Having a friend from this country who knows the lay of the land is helpful.

 Being culturally insensitive draws attention and pose obvious risks.
-Even when travelling in a group with a guide, remember that more often than not, the tour guide is a local who can get really embarrassed (or get in trouble in his or her respective company) if you act inappropriately and that can be a potential biggest travel mistake that you may experience in most of your trips.
+Even when traveling in a group with a guide, remember that more often than not, the tour guide is a local who can get really embarrassed (or get in trouble in his or her respective company) if you act inappropriately and that can be a potential biggest travel mistake that you may experience in most of your trips.

-Respect and immerse yourself in the culture and enjoy travelling to the fullest!
+Respect and immerse yourself in the culture and enjoy traveling to the fullest!